mattcieslak/hbcd-docs/docs/measures/pregexp/NSESSS.md

 We added ‘refuse to answer’, but not ‘don’t know.’
 Scoring has always allowed skips when done on paper, and the authors are not specific for how to deal with that.

 ## Quality Control & Known Issues
-Distributions for answers were reviewed for quality control and no common issues were identified.
+Response distributions were reviewed for outliers and no common issues were identified.
 No potential issues were flagged by subject matter experts.